HOA Election by Acclamation Timeline

 • An explanation that members must opt out of electronic voting if they want a paper ballot.

-• The deadline to opt out or into electronic voting.
+• The deadline to opt out of or into electronic voting.
 (Civ.
-Code § 5105(i)(4).)
+Code § 5105(i)(4))

-• A statement that if at the close of nominations, the number of candidates is equal to or less than the number of open seats , the board may seat the qualified candidates by acclamation without balloting.
+• A statement that if at the close of nominations, the number of candidates is equal to or less than the number of open seats, the board may seat the qualified candidates by acclamation without balloting.
 (Civ.
-Code § 5103(b)(1).)
+Code § 5103(b)(1))

 Response to Nominations